David-OConnor/saturn/README.rst

     # 2016-01-05 08:30:00+00:00

 Convert a datetime a string.
-Uses format from moment.js:
+Uses format from Arrow:

 .. code-block:: python